 - When entering your passport number, tap “ID Type” to change it from ID Card to Passport.
-Obviously you don’t have a Chinese ID card, so a passport is what you’ll be using here.
+More than likely, you don’t have a Chinese ID card, so a passport is what you’ll be using here.

 - Make sure you enter your phone number registered with your Chinese bank account and not your home phone number.
 WeChat will check with your bank to make sure that what you enter is what they have on record.